AISaturdaysLagos/Cohort8-Kapwepwe/README.md

 - Training model in the Nigerian English context and on sarcasm.

 ## Acknowledgments
-We'd like to thank the AI Saturdays Lagos Team for the impactful classes!
+We'd like to thank the AI Saturdays Lagos Organizing Team and the Instructors for the impactful classes!

 ### Contributors
 - Daniel Otulagun